 These points suggest that per gram, animal-based protein sources are superior for increasing muscle hypertrophy and improving body composition.

 Considering the potency of an energy deficit for managing T2D, and the value of skeletal muscle mass, animal-based sources of protein are an extremely useful tool to meet a high-protein intake with a limited number of calories.

-Moving on to the “best” sources of animal protein for preventing and managing T2D, the body of evidence regarding low-fat, fat-free, and fermented dairy products have routinely reported an inverse association with T2D risk, with particularly strong outcomes for yogurt consumption.
+Moving on to the “best” sources of animal-based protein for preventing and managing T2D, the body of evidence regarding low-fat, fat-free, and fermented dairy products has routinely reported an inverse association with T2D risk, with particularly strong outcomes for yogurt consumption.